bhaxkar/currency-converter/README.md

 # currency-converter
-A npw package to convert currency in real time
+A npm package to convert currency in real time